krzhu/abc_py/README.md

 abc\_py
 --------
-A simple Python interface for logic synthesis framework abc [Github](https://github.com/berkeley-abc/abc).
+A simple Python interface for logic synthesis framework [abc](https://github.com/berkeley-abc/abc).

 --------
 # Install

-#abc
+# abc
 [abc](https://github.com/berkeley-abc/abc)

 abc\_py requires a static library for abc, and to make it shareable. `-fPIC` flag needs to be added to gcc or Clang.